Cobra-Technologies-GmbH/OmegaCoin/README.md

 A lot more information and specs at [PIVX.org](https://www.pivx.org/).
 Join the community at [PIVX Discord](https://discordapp.com/invite/jzqVsJd).

 ## License
-PIVX Core is released under the terms of the MIT license.
+OMEGACOIN Core is released under the terms of the MIT license.
 See [COPYING](https://github.com/PIVX-Project/PIVX/blob/master/COPYING) for more information or see https://opensource.org/licenses/MIT.

 ## Development Process

 The master branch is regularly built (see doc/build-*.md for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/PIVX-Project/PIVX/tags) are created regularly from release branches to indicate new official, stable release versions of PIVX Core.
+[Tags](https://github.com/PIVX-Project/PIVX/tags) are created regularly from release branches to indicate new official, stable release versions of OMEGACOIN Core.

 The contribution workflow is described in [CONTRIBUTING.md](https://github.com/PIVX-Project/PIVX/blob/master/CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](https://github.com/PIVX-Project/PIVX/blob/master/doc/developer-notes.md).